 Pro-tip: Make sure to book your ride at least 5 to 10 minutes earlier than your estimated time of departure as it takes time to find a driver nearby, especially during non-peak hours and if your point of departure is further away from town.

 KL Hop On Hop Off

 It generally consists of 2 routes – City Route marked as the “Red Line” and the Garden Route marked as the “Green Line”.
-The route is well planned as both routes are connected with a main interchange stop at Bukit Bintang, with a few other interchange stops along the route which allow passengers to interchange between City and Garden Route as desired.
+The route is well planned as both routes are connected with the main interchange stop at Bukit Bintang, with a few other interchanges stops along the route which allows passengers to interchange between City and Garden Route as desired.
 Check out their tour map below.

 The buses run from 9 a.m to 6 p.m daily with a 20 to 30 minutes trip interval according to KL Hop On Hop Off.

 There are several bus operating companies in Malaysia, but the most tourist-friendly bus would be Go KL City Bus.
 Most importantly, it is FREE!
 It offers free rides to and from areas within the Central Business District of Kuala Lumpur, which also means the Golden Triangle area is accessible with this bus.
 The 2 main routes are the Purple Line and the Green Line, which take passengers between Bukit Bintang/Golden Triangle to Chinatown/Central Market, and KLCC to Bukit Bintang/Golden Triangle respectively.

 GO KL buses run 7 days a week from 6 a.m on weekdays and 7 a.m on weekends to as late as 11 p.m daily.
 The bus frequency on weekdays and during peak hours is about every 5 minutes and 10 minutes during other timeframes, according to GO KL.
 Click here to preview the route map.